 Whilst Registered Paramedics are trained in emergency childbirth and common obstetric emergencies it should be noted that their exposure to these cases is thankfully rare.
 An appropriate midwifery or medical escort will still be required in some cases.

-EMRTS Cymru: Support for Neonatal and Maternal Emergencies; Version 4; 03 March 2021
+EMRTS Cymru Support for Neonatal and Maternal Emergencies; Version 4; 03 March 2021

-EMRTS Available 24hours/day, 7 days/week

-Able to provide a range of critical care support for obstetric and paediatric calls:
+EMRTS Available 24hours/ day, 7 days/ we vide a ran e of critical care su for obstetric an d

 Neonatal Emergencies: